10up/gutenberg-best-practices/training/Block-Based-Themes/13-interactivity-api.md

 Key entries:

-- **`viewScriptModule`** — points to the Interactivity API store.
+- **`viewScriptModule`**: points to the Interactivity API store.
 WordPress loads this as an ES module only on the frontend, only when the block is present.
-- **`supports.interactivity`** — enables the Interactivity API for this block. `clientNavigation: true` allows the store to persist across client-side navigations.
+- **`supports.interactivity`**: enables the Interactivity API for this block. `clientNavigation: true` allows the store to persist across client-side navigations.

-## The server-rendered markup
+### 3. Walk through the server-rendered markup

-The `markup.php` file outputs the initial HTML with directives.
-Here's a simplified version of the key parts:
+The `markup.php` file outputs HTML with `data-wp-*` directives:

 ```php title="blocks/rate-movie/markup.php (simplified)"
 <?php